 In these excerpts from his oral history, Ambassador Todman talked about the difficulties he encountered as a black man in the Department in the 1950s, the ignominy of “ghetto assignments” to Africa, his appointment to assistant secretary, the integration of human rights issues into foreign policy, and the frustration he felt over the lack of major progress on minority hiring and respect for Foreign Service officers in general.
+He was also a former member of the ADST Board as well as the Advisory Council.
 He was interviewed by Michael Krenn beginning in 1995.
 To read a brief background on minorities in the State Department, go to our sister site, usdiplomacy.org.

 On Being Black in the Foreign Service

 Getting into the State Department is something that I think is worth saying a word about, because although I had passed the exams and I was told that I was in, the day that I reported for work, the chief of personnel said he was very sorry but State couldn’t hire me.
 Then I asked what he was talking about.
 I had turned down everything to come to do this and I had been told that I was accepted.
 Now here I am reporting for work and you tell me this.
 “What do you mean?”